RojalM/Basic-Rating-App/README.md

 If you would like to contribute to this project, please start by opening the files.
 After reading the code, fork the repository, create a new branch in your fork, make your changes, and submit a pull request.

+# Todo List
+check the Todo-List and see what can be also added to the project.